 Local currency financing is available to private sector clients and certain public sector entities.

-Disbursements potentially can be made in local currency, USD (or other currencies), subject to loan documentation.
-It is expected that if at the time of disbursement request, it is not possible to source the local currency in a size, tenor and at a rate required by the client, the client may request a disbursement in USD instead.
+Disbursements can be made in the local currency, or in USD (or other currencies), subject to the loan documentation.
+If it is not possible to source the local currency in a size, tenor and rate required by the client at the time of the disbursement request, the client may request disbursement in USD (or another agreed currency) instead.

-1. Cost based on local market-based benchmark (government bond yield or a relevant reference rate)
+- Cost based on local market-based benchmark (government bond yield or a relevant reference rate),

-2. Issuance or execution costs (underwriting fees, execution costs)
+- Issuance or execution costs (underwriting fees, execution costs), and

 10. What will be the benchmark for AIIB cost of funds in case of swaps?

 For currencies other than USD, the applicable benchmark rates are the interest rates in the domestic market of the underlying currency.

 11. How can borrowers request local currency financing?

 The following mechanisms are available:

 - At the loan origination.
 Borrowers can, at the time of the loan origination, request that the loan is denominated in local currency, and each disbursement and its currency of repayment will be made in the local currency.

 - Conversion request after disbursement.
 Borrowers can request the conversion of all or a portion of the disbursed amounts into local currency, at any time during the life of the loan.
 Conversion of already disbursed amounts into a local currency will be available if AIIB can effectively source local currency through swap markets or a bond issuance.

 12. What is the disbursement notice period for a local currency denominated loan?